Lease automatic custody transfer unit

 A Lease Automatic Custody Transfer unit or LACT unit measures the net volume and quality of liquid hydrocarbons.
 A LACT unit measures volumes in the range of 100 to 7000 oilbbl of oil per day.(*LACTs can transfer/measure more than 7000 bbls/day) This system provides for the automatic measurement, sampling, and transfer of oil from the lease location into a pipeline.
 A system of this type is applicable where larger volumes of oil are being produced and must have a pipeline available in which to connect.
-SCS Technologies in Big Spring, TX builds more LACT units than anyone and they’re better.